teamphelix/elixir-factory-2017/docs/src/elixabot.md

 ---

-Fetching tweets with Elixir is easy (Thanks ExTwitter)
+Fetching tweets with Elixir is easy (Thanks @parroty/ExTwitter)

 ---